-Registering your Service Dog with Service Dog Certification provides you 24 hour access to the Service Dog Registration database.
-Your Service Dog identification card will have your Service Dog Registration ID listed so that a third party may verify your registration at any time and at any place.
+Registering your service dog with Service Dog Certifications provides you with an identification card and 24/7 access to our Service Dog Registry.
+Your Service Dog ID card will have your registration number listed so that a third party can look up your service dog’s information at any time, any place.

 If it is not obvious what service your animal provides (for example, if you have a psychiatric service dog), then staff members are allowed to ask only two questions:

-- (1) is the dog a service animal required because of a disability
+• Is the dog a service animal required because of a disability?

-- (2) what work or task has the dog been trained to perform.
+• What work or task has the dog been trained to perform?

 Under the ADA, inquiries from staff members must be limited to the two questions noted above.
-Disabled people who need service dogs have a right to privacy regarding their condition, and cannot be subject to intrusive interrogations.
-Staff members also cannot ask a disabled person to have their service dog demonstrate the task that it has been specially trained to perform.
+They cannot ask you what disability you have, nor can they ask you to have your service dog demonstrate the task they have been specially trained to perform.

-As a disabled person with a service dog, it’s important to understand that you are protected from harassment regarding your condition.
 If it is obvious that your service dog is a service animal that is helping with your disability, any inquiry regarding your condition is not allowed.
-You have no obligation to respond to questioning and you can inform the questioner that they are violating your right to privacy.
+You have no obligation to respond to questioning, and you can inform the questioner that they are violating your right to privacy under the ADA.

-If it is not obvious what task your service dog has been trained to perform, the staff member responsible for determining whether your service dog should be allowed on the premises can ask the two questions noted above.
+If it is not obvious what task your service dog has been trained to perform, the staff member can ask the two questions noted in FAQ 1.
 You do not have to give any further information or elaborate on your answers.

-You may also, at your election, use ID cards, service dog registration information, certificates, harnesses, tags or other accessories to help demonstrate that your dog is a service dog.
-Many service dog owners use these signaling accessories to prevent people from making intrusive inquiries in the first place.
+You may also, at your election, use ID cards, service dog registration information, certificates, harnesses, tags, vests and other accessories to help demonstrate that your dog is a service dog to prevent people from making intrusive inquiries in the first place.